instructlab/docs.instructlab.ai/docs/taxonomy/knowledge/contribution_details.md

 The specific steps are listed as follows:

 1. In your GitHub profile page, navigate to the repositories tab.
-You will see a search bar where you can search your repositories, or create a new one.
+You will see a search bar where you can search your repositories or create a new one.
 2. This takes you to a page titled “Create a new repository”.
-Create a custom name for your repository and add a README.md file.
+Create a custom name for your repository and add a `README.md` file.
 For example, “knowlege_contributions” could be a good name for your repository.
 3. Click “Create” when you are all set.

 ## Convert your knowledge documentation to markdown